 And as you start to transform your profile, make sure your LinkedIn profile settings are set correctly.

 It all starts with a smile.

-For your LinkedIn profile picture, you will want to have a professional headshot.
-No, selfies won’t cut it.
-That picture you took at the company barbecue probably won’t work either.
-This picture needs to be business appropriate, and it needs to be a recent photo!
+Your image needs to be audience-appropriate, and it needs to be a recent photo!
 Make sure it resembles you in this century.
 When you meet someone in person, your LinkedIn photo should be familiar to them.

-We cringe everytime we see a LinkedIn profile picture that is grainy, obviously out of date, a vacation pic – or worst of all – an empty profile image.
+We cringe every time we see a profile picture that is grainy, obviously out of date, a vacation pic – or worst of all – an empty profile image.
 Why?
-Because accounts with a good photo get 11x more LinkedIn profile views and 40% more InMail responses than profiles without a LinkedIn profile picture.
+Because accounts with a good photo get 11x more LinkedIn profile views and 40% more InMail responses than profiles without a profile picture.